The tax deduction list for self-employed professionals

-Having your own business means that you need to pay your own life insurance by yourself.
-When you were an employee, your life insurance policy and health benefits were strictly your employer’s responsibilities.
+Having your own business means that you need to pay for your life insurance.
+When you were an employee, your life insurance and health benefits were strictly your employer’s responsibilities.
 If you have a small business of a few employees, you can deduct their life insurances since the tax administration views those expenses like employee benefits.
 Not anymore.
 If you are self-employed and self-insured, you can still deduct the life insurance premium, but there are specific parameters to take into account.

 In reality, you could deduct as a freelancer your life insurance, as long as you are not part of your partner’s insurance plan.
 Only then, you can deduct premiums related to health, dental and other kinds of insurance premiums.
 Moreover, your spouse’s and children’s life insurance premiums are subject to tax deduction.